Lyme Regis, England 2016

 Lyme Regis is located on the Dorset coast, and represents a significant part of the Jurassic Coast – World Heritage Site.
 The rocks date predominantly from the Early Jurassic epoch, approximately 199-189 million years ago, during which time a warm sea spread across much of the UK.
 The famous coastline has yielded a range of spectacular fossils, including: giant marine reptiles, intricate crinoids, ammonites and even dinosaur remains.
 The volume and quality of finds over the past two centuries in particular, have made Lyme Regis one of the most famous fossil locations in the world.

-The cliffs and foreshore between Lyme Regis and Charmouth represent three stages within the Early Jurassic.
+The cliffs and foreshore between Lyme Regis and Charmouth, (the Spittles), represent three stages within the Early Jurassic.
 During this time a shallow epicontinental sea (less than 100m deep), was present across much of Europe, including most of England, Wales and Ireland, and laid down alternating layers of clay and limestone.
 At that time, Lyme Regis (as it’s now known), lay closer to the equator, roughly at the latitude North Africa is today.
-Overlying the Jurassic sediments are younger Cretaceous deposits, comprising the Gault and the golden coloured Upper Greensand (green when freshly split) – deposited around 106-102 million years ago.
+Overlying the Jurassic sediments are younger Cretaceous deposits, comprising the Gault and the golden colored Upper Greensand (green when freshly split) – deposited around 106-102 million years ago.
 There are two important Jurassic formations present in the cliffs beneath Black Ven -the Blue Lias Formation and Charmouth Mudstone Formation, the latter of which is subdivided into a number of sections: Shales-with-Beef, Black Ven Marls, Belemnite Marls and an isolated exposure of the Green Ammonite Mudstone Member.

 Lyme Regis was thrust into the limelight in 1811, when a number of significant marine reptile remains were discovered by local fossil collectors Mary Anning and her brother Joseph Anning.
 Among their finds include the first recognised complete ichthyosaur skeleton, the skull of which was found by Joseph, and the rest of the skeleton by Mary soon after.